emads22/WordWiz/README.md

 ## Usage
 1. Run the script using `python main.py`.
-2. Access the application in your web browser.
+2. Access the application in your web browser at [http://localhost:8000](http://localhost:8000).
 3. Navigate between the home, about, and dictionary pages to explore the functionality.
 4. Use the dictionary page to instantly discover word definitions.

+## WordWiz-API
+WordWiz now utilizes the WordWiz-API for fetching word definitions in real-time.
+Ensure that the WordWiz-API server is running and accessible at [http://localhost:8080](http://localhost:8080) for the application to function correctly.
+For more details about the WordWiz-API, visit its repository on [WordWiz-API](https://github.com/emads22/WordWiz-API.git).

+## API Documentation
+Explore the WordWiz-API documentation to understand its endpoints and usage.
+Access the API documentation at [http://localhost:8000/api-docs](http://localhost:8000/api-docs).

 Feel free to explore and enjoy the WordWiz web application!